 Most organizations have some form of workplace violence prevention plan in place.
 However, that is only the first step.
 Security or HR personnel may not know how to effectively communicate this plan to employees, or how to appropriately communicate that an actual incident is in progress.
-According to 2019 Workplace Violence Prevention Symposium keynote speaker, Dick Sem, CPP CSC, that’s a big mistake–and how you communicate is just as important as what you communicate.
+According to security expert Dick Sem, CPP CSC, that’s a big mistake–and how you communicate is just as important as what you communicate.

 Sem asserts that plain, emotion-free speech should be a central facet of an organization’s security and HR culture when addressing workplace violence.
 Here are some of his general observations: